akshiin/Global-Data-Trend-Analysis/README.md

 ```
 The application will launch in the default web browser.

-### **User Data Upload**:
+### User Data Upload Process

+- Navigate to the "Upload Your Data" section in the app.
+- Download the provided CSV template.
+- Fill in the required data and upload the file.
-Users can upload their own dataset through the app interface.
-The system will calculate the trend using the Chow Test and store the results in the `calculated_data.db` SQLite3 database.
+- The system processes the data, runs Chow Test analysis, and stores the results in the PostgreSQL database.

+### Data Processing

+- The data_analysis.ipynb notebook processes raw datasets and applies the Chow Test for trend detection.
+- The results are stored in PostgreSQL instead of local files for better scalability and multi-user access.
+- Caching System reduces processing time by preventing redundant calculations.

+### PostgreSQL & Caching Benefits

+- PostgreSQL:
+   - Handles large datasets efficiently.
+   - Supports concurrent users.
+   - Improves data integrity and query speed.
+- Streamlit Caching:
+   - Speeds up repeated calculations.
+   - Optimizes resource usage.
+   - Enhances user experience with faster response times.

 ### **Pages**:
 - **Trend Analysis Dashboard** (`page_1.py`): Provides an overview of the trend analysis results.
 - **Upload Your Data** (`page_2.py`): Allows users to upload their dataset, which will be processed using the Chow Test.

-## Data Processing
-- The `data_analysis.ipynb` file processes the original dataset (`data.csv`) and applies the Chow Test.
-- The results are stored in `results.csv` (for pre-calculated data) and in the SQLite3 database (`calculated_data.db`) when new data is uploaded via the application.
-The original uploaded data is stored in `data.db`.

 ## Requirements
 Ensure that the required Python packages are installed by using `requirements.txt`.